 Here are some pelagic birds you could see on your next ferry ride through the Strait of Georgia or the Salish Sea.

 Many birds in the alcid family can be seen out on the open waters: the dapper, black-and-white Common Murres, Pigeon Guillemots, which are often seen closer to rocky coastlines and have bright orangey-pink feet, and Marbled and Ancient Murrelets, with the Marbled having a while collar that separates its dark crown and back, as well as a shorter dark bill.
-An especially eye-catching member of the family is the Rhinoceros Auklet, which look like they have a cool horn on top of their beaks and streaking feathers coming from their heads that can make you think you’ve found a puffin (their close relatives) at first glance
+An especially eye-catching member of the family is the Rhinoceros Auklet, which appears to have a horn on top of its beak and streaking feathers coming from its head that can make you think you’ve found a puffin (their close relatives) at first glance.

 Grebes like the large Western Grebe can sometimes be seen floating around on the water.
 Look for birds with long necks, black-and-white plumage with a yellow bill, and red eyes.